Radko94/wild-west-theater/README.md

 `npm i && npm run start`

-And you are fine to go... maybe... dunno... :D
+And you are fine to go... maybe... dunno... 😂

 # Thanks for your attention